2k College Scholarship

 It DOES pay to very carefully fill out each scholarship application, taking extra time to use correct grammar and punctuation, not leaving ANY blank spaces, and only applying for the scholarship if you truly meet ALL the stated requirements.

-I have gone into much further detail about how to correctly fill out a scholarship application in my ebook, How To Win College Scholarships.
+I go into much further detail about how to correctly fill out a scholarship application in my How to Win College Scholarships ebooks for parents and their students.

-What do scholarship-searching parents and their students think?
+What do scholarship-searching parents and their students think about the ebooks?

 “My daughter applied & didn’t win MANY scholarships before we decided to invest more time in HOW to win scholarships.
 Then we saw success and local and one National award.
 My oldest 2 both got $ back last semester due to scholarships.
 My daughter has all 4 years covered full ride and my son is about $1500 away from having his sophomore year full ride as well.
 It is possible but you need to apply SMART.”
 J.K., Scholarship Help & College Talk for Parents Facebook group member, Idaho